Joycey83/react-weather-app/README.md

 [View the live project here.](https://myreactweatherapp88.netlify.app/)

 My approach for designing this Weather application was to create it so that it is not only accessible to view on desktop but it is also mobile responsive.
-The applicaion is also accessible through a range of different devices.
+The application is also accessible through a range of different devices.

 ![page mock up.](/src/images/weather-react-mockup.png)